Scratches (video game)

-Scratches is a mystery adventure computer game by game developer Nucleosys.
-Scratches is the first commercial adventure game ever to be made in Argentina.
+Scratches (Scratches: La Guarida del Miedo) is a 2006 mystery horror adventure video game developed by Nucleosys and released by Got Game Entertainment.
+It is the first commercial adventure game ever to be made in Argentina.

 Plot

-The game tells the story of the Blackwood estate on the outskirts of Rothbury, a small rural town in Northumberland, England in 1976.

-Originally owned by James T. Blackwood in 1963, the house is passed to Christopher Milton after Mr. Blackwood is accused of murdering his wife.
-A couple of days later, Mr. Blackwood dies of a sudden heart attack though some in the town start rumors that he might have committed suicide.
-The police decide to close the case seeing there is no further evidence left.
-Shortly after acquiring the house, Milton inexplicably disappears in 1970 leaving no visible trace.
+Wealthy construction engineer James T. Blackwood and his wife Catherine reside in Blackwood Manor on the outskirts of Rothbury, England.
+James is accused of murdering Catherine in 1963, after which the manor becomes owned by the couple's friend and long-time doctor Christopher Milton.
+James suddenly dies from a heart attack a few days later, though some in Rothbury believe he killed himself.
+The police close the case due to a lack of evidence.
+In 1970, Christopher inexplicably disappears without a trace.

-The player assumes the role of the house's next inhabitant, Michael Arthate, an author seeking seclusion to work on his next book.
-He moves in only to find that the house still echoes its horrible past quite literally as scratches are heard all around, particularly in the basement and fireplaces, and soon becomes more interested in researching the house's history than his writing.
+In 1976, American author Michael Arthate becomes the manor's newest owner.
+Seeking seclusion to work on his next book, he instead becomes more interested in researching the house's history when he finds that the house echoes its horrific past, which manifests as a scratching sound that is particularly loud in the basement and near fireplaces.

-In the end, it is revealed the scratches were being caused by Robin, the deformed son of James and Catherine, who was locked in the basement.
-Michael flees the house after this discovery, finishes his novel, and becomes a prolific novelist as a result from his encounter.
+In the end, Michael discovers that the scratching noises are caused by James and Catherine's severely deformed son Robin, who had been locked in the basement the whole time.
+Michael flees the house, later finishing his novel and becoming a prolific writer as a result of his experience.

-Original Ending
+Alternate endings

-Originally, the player was supposed to use an amulet to kill Robin, turning him back into a human.
-They would themselves die if they were not able to figure the puzzle out.
-Lead developer Agustin Cordes said the ending was "completely unfair in terms of design," and it was subsequently abandoned.
+An early version of the game's ending saw Michael using a magic amulet to kill Robin and revive him as a fully functional human.
+The amulet would come with a puzzle, with Michael dying if the player could not solve the puzzle.
+Lead developer Agustin Cordes said the ending was "completely unfair in terms of design" and it was abandoned.

-Last Visit

-In the Director's Cut edition of the game, a sidequest called "The Last Visit" continues the narration from where Michael had fled.
-A reporter is sent to uncover the mysteries of Blackwood Manor before it will be destroyed.
-The place has become a scene of ruin; full of looting, vandalism, and graffiti.
-The reporter ultimately discovers Robin, who chases him until Milton appears at the manor to speak with Robin.
-Robin leaps onto Milton and presumably kills him as the reporter escapes.
-Blackwood Manor is then demolished and the reporter notes that the mystery of a mask found inside the home remains unsolved.
+In the Director's Cut edition of the game, a side quest called "The Last Visit" continues the story of the house after Michael flees.
+An unnamed reporter is sent to uncover the mysteries of Blackwood Manor before its scheduled demolition.
+The place has become a scene of ruin, full of looting, graffiti, and vandalism.
+The reporter ultimately discovers Robin, who chases him until a dying Milton appears back at the manor to seek forgiveness from Robin.
+Robin leaps onto Milton and attacks him, giving the reporter the opportunity to escape.
+Blackwood Manor is later demolished and the reporter notes that the mystery of a mask found inside the home remains unsolved.